Knowledge base

 A. Recipient whose email is managed with Infomaniak

-If the recipient of the encrypted email has an email address managed with Infomaniak, the encryption is done in a completely transparent manner for the sender as well as for the recipient.
-A mention will indicate the encryption of the message…
+If the recipient of the encrypted email has an email address managed with Infomaniak, encryption is done in a completely transparent manner for both the sender and the recipient.
+A note will indicate the encryption of the message…

 2. when opening the received message: